Learning Disabilities Program

 The generally accepted definition as established in the DSM IV of Attention Deficit Disorder (now referred to as Attention-Deficit/Hyperactivity Disorder) distinguishes between three types of attention disorders:

-- The type primarily characterized by inattention (difficulty sustaining attention to task)
+The type primarily characterized by inattention (difficulty sustaining attention to the task)

 The following five criteria must be met in order for a diagnosis to be made: